To improve your running performance and prevent training injury, you need to do plenty of leg strength exercises.

 In addition to the squat, walking lunges are some of the best runners oriented quad strength exercises.

-Plus they are dynamic and target most of the lower body muscles.
+Plus they’re dynamic and target most of the lower body muscles, especially your rectus femoris muscle.

 Begin by standing up straight with dumbbells grasped to each side or with a loaded barbell rested on the upper back.